-3 Critical Conversations to Have with A Fractional CFO or CAO
+3 Critical Conversations to Have with A Fractional CFO

 When you’ve worked with as many people as I have, you eventually see it all.
 And alongside the experience cred you gain, you get the wisdom of hindsight.
 Over the years of working with small businesses to plan their financial future and hit their growth goals, I have had clients make siloed decisions that I wish they could have avoided.
 Let me share a quick story that shows what I mean.